 Selpal connects informal traders to suppliers with its digital distribution platform and provides dealers with a point-of-sale device — enabling them to sell digital products such as airtime, electricity, and insurance in South African townships.

-Flash connects spazas and their customers to a digital platform that includes physical goods usually sold at spaza shops, and digital products such as airtime and electricity.
+Flash connects spazas and their customers to a point-of-sale device that includes digital products such as airtime, loto and electricity.
+It also facilitates money transfers through the Money Mama platform.

 Pamodzi Smart is a trading platform that supports stock management, cash management, and reporting.
 The platform also sells digital products such as airtime, electricity, and Lotto tickets.